Nontrivial constitutive laws and unified structures in constrained BF theory: Signal geometry

 The differential geometry of principal bundles provides a similarly clean description for all gauge interactions, see~\cite{Hamilton:2017gbn,Nakahara:2003} and the many references therein.
 Then, the interaction is mediated by a gauge field $A$, given as a connection on a principal bundle $\pi:P\to M$ with structure group $G$, the gauge group.
 In practice, $A$ can be understood as a Lie algebra $\mathfrak{g}=T_e G$ valued 1-form on $M$, when suitably pulled back by a (global) gauge $s:M\to P$.
 This permits exterior calculus, e.g.~gauge transformations are

 The curvature $F$ is a particularly important object, given by e.g.~Cartan's structure equation

 For gravity, also $F\equiv R$ for common notation.
 Overall, this description is geometrically natural, and standard phenomenology follows directly when given any specific Lagrangian.
 So, the structure group $U(1)$ yields electromagnetism, while non-Abelian groups provide Yang-Mills theory.
 In particular, note that the tangent orthonormal frame bundle $F_{SO}(M)$ is an $SO(m,n)$ principal bundle, compatible with the inner product $\eta(\cdot,\cdot)$ on the tangent spaces.
-An $SO(1,3)$ principal bundle alone would only yield an internal $SO(1,3)$ gauge theory\footnote{Which would be a non-compact gauge theory, with many difficulties~\cite{Cahill:1983,Margolin:1990wt,Margolin:1992rg,Alexander:2022acv}.}, but applied to $F_{SO}(M)$, the connection $\omega$ properly relates to gravity.
-Principal bundle constructions apply.
-The principal Lorentz connection $\omega$ is built as in gauge theory: see~\cite{Ferreiro_Munoz:2008,Capriotti:2014,Capriotti:2018,Rey:2020} and~\cite{Michor:2008} ch.~25.6~in particular.
+In standard gravitational terms, the connection would be defined on the frame bundle, and this can be taken as a requirement for the connection variables for any would-be theory of gravity of Palatini type.
+But as emphasized earlier, this is hardly unique~\cite{Krasnov:2020lku}.
+For the frame bundle, principal bundle constructions apply.
+The principal Lorentz connection $\omega$ is built as in any gauge theory: see~\cite{Ferreiro_Munoz:2008,Capriotti:2014,Capriotti:2018,Rey:2020} and~\cite{Michor:2008} ch.~25.6~in particular.
+Of course, any distinction of gravitational, spacetime or otherwise in only meaningful in relation to specific dynamics and associated structures (spinors, covariant derivatives, etc.).
+As an example, it is straightforward to define extra matter content in the form of an (internal) $SO(1,3)$ gauge theory with a Yang-Mills Lagrangian\footnote{Which would be a non-compact gauge theory, with many difficulties~\cite{Cahill:1983,Margolin:1990wt,Margolin:1992rg,Alexander:2023}.}.